← Back to the paper gallery

 The problem

-Many measurements worth taking are taken many channels at once.
-An EEG headset records dozens of electrodes; an aircraft, a factory line, or a robot fuses readings from banks of sensors.
-And in every one of these settings the same small disaster is routine: mid-recording, a channel dies.
-An electrode loses contact, a wire is knocked, a sensor drifts out of range.
+Many important measurements are recorded across many channels at once.
+An EEG headset records dozens of electrodes; an aircraft, a production line, or a robot combines readings from banks of sensors.
+In all of these settings, a common problem occurs: partway through a recording, a channel stops working.
+An electrode loses contact, a cable is knocked, or a sensor drifts out of range.

 The idea

-An autoencoder is a neural network trained to reproduce its own input: it squeezes the data through a narrow middle and expands it back, and in doing so it is forced to learn the structure that makes the data compressible.
-Our addition is a gate layer in front of it.
-During training, gates close at random, switching individual input channels off — but the network is still asked to reconstruct all channels at the output, including the ones it never saw.
+An autoencoder is a neural network that learns to reproduce its own input.
+It passes the data through a narrow internal layer and reconstructs it, which forces it to learn the structure that makes the data predictable.
+We add a gate layer in front of this network.
+During training, the gates close at random and switch off individual input channels, but the network is still required to reconstruct every channel at the output, including the ones it did not receive.

 THE GATE LAYER inputs · gate layer x1x2x3x4x5 encoder decoder outputs x3 reconstructedwithout being seen gates close at random in training → the network must infer the hidden input from the rest

-One gate closed: the network receives four of the five inputs, yet must still produce all five outputs.
-The only way to succeed is to learn how the channels depend on one another.
+One gate is closed: the network receives four of the five inputs but must still produce all five outputs.
+To do this, it has to learn how the channels relate to one another.

 What we found